furlat/Abstractions/abstractions/goap/system_prompt.md

 3. Interactions (`interactions.py`):
    - Defines specific entity types like Character, Door, Key, Treasure, and Floor.
-   - Implements actions like MoveStep, PickupAction, and DropAction.
+   - Implements actions like Move, Pickup, and Drop.
    - Handles the logic for entity interactions and state changes.

 4. InputHandler (`input_handler.py`):